-And third, they wanted a more reliable communications process, as the systems used for the pager and answering services occasionally failed to transmit messages correctly or to the right person.
+And third, they wanted to make communication a high-reliability process, as the systems used for pagers and answering services occasionally failed to transmit messages correctly or to the right person.

-According to Patrick Hoz, director of practice operations, the communications needs of the group are especially complex because of the number and types of different facilities in which the physicians care for patients: 17 office practice sites organized into 6 distinct pods, 35 different dialysis units and 13 separate hospitals.
-The needs of these facilities vary, including a means of identifying and contacting a physician rounding for the day or an on-call physician; coverage for office staff during lunch breaks; call triaging, call routing and message- taking during holidays, nights and weekends; and a rapid, accurate process for staff to contact physicians and for physicians to contact one another.
+According to Patrick Hoz, Balboa’s Director of Practice Operations, the group’s communication needs were especially complex because their physicians care for patients in a number of different facilities: 17 office practice sites organized into 6 distinct pods, 35 different dialysis units, and 13 separate hospitals.
+The needs of these facilities varied, including a means of identifying and contacting an on-call physician or a physician rounding for the day; coverage for office staff during lunch breaks; call triaging, call routing, and message collection during holidays, nights, and weekends; and a rapid, accurate process for staff to contact physicians and for physicians to contact one another.

-Hoz learned about PerfectServe from a physician who rounded at a hospital whose hospitalist group relied on PerfectServe for clinical communications.
-Terry L. Behrend, MD, medical informatics officer, had tested a number of different communications applications, but found they offered only partial solutions.
-He green-lighted PerfectServe, the board approved the choice and PerfectServe was implemented in September 2013.
+Hoz learned about PerfectServe from a physician who rounded at a hospital where the hospitalist group relied on PerfectServe for clinical communication.
+Balboa’s Medical Informatics Officer, Dr. Terry L. Behrend, had tested a number of different communication systems, but found they offered only partial fixes.
+He gave PerfectServe the green light, the board approved the choice, and the implementation process officially started.

-PerfectServe is a comprehensive and secure communications platform that routes voice, text and web- and system-generated communications based on clinician workflow and personalized algorithms, allowing physicians, clinical teams and practice groups to selectively filter and control when and how they are contacted.
-PerfectServe’s rules engine filters communications events based on multiple variables unique to each clinician, which can be updated easily via a phone or mobile device.
+PerfectServe is a comprehensive and secure communications platform that routes voice, text, and web- and system-generated communications based on clinician workflow and personalized algorithms.
+This allows physicians, clinical teams, and practice groups to selectively filter and control when and how they’re contacted.
+PerfectServe’s rules engine filters communication events based on multiple variables unique to each clinician, which can be updated easily via a phone or mobile device.

-The group’s leadership was concerned about implementing a large-scale change all at once given the differing needs and workflows for the different office practice sites, hospitals and dialysis units.
-Leaders decided to implement PerfectServe first at a single location with a pilot group of five physicians, including Behrend.
+The group’s leadership was concerned about implementing a large-scale change all at once given the variable needs and workflows for the different office practice sites, hospitals, and dialysis units.
+Leaders decided to implement PerfectServe first at a single location with a pilot group of five physicians, including Dr. Behrend.

 After working with the physicians to input their contact preferences into the rules engine, the pilot group went live with PerfectServe.
-An implementation specialist from PerfectServe provided on-site support and training to help the physicians and staff of the pilot group optimize the features of PerfectServe based on their workflows and preferences for being contacted.
-Behrend became the project champion, educating other physicians about specific features.
+An implementation specialist from PerfectServe provided on-site support and training to help the physicians and staff of the pilot group optimize the features of PerfectServe based on their workflows and contact preferences.
+Dr. Behrend became the project champion, educating other physicians about specific features.
 The pilot group provided feedback on preferences in regard to features and various configurations to help the PerfectServe implementation team customize features to the specific needs of the group.

 A month later, the group implemented PerfectServe at all remaining locations with all physicians.